 Eddie Bauer

-I only found recently that Eddie Bauer has a huge selection of plus sized clothing.
+While Eddie Bauer makes lots of great casual clothing, they also have a huge selection of plus sized hiking clothing.
 So far I’ve tried their Trail Tight leggings, Guide Pro shorts, and the MicroTherm down jacket and love them all.

 Athleta